JEFworks-Lab/jefworks-lab.github.io/_posts/2017-08-31-machine-learning-feature-selection-for-diffexp-analysis.md

 ![]({{ site.url }}/images/mlr7-1.png)

 So it looks like our machine learning approach is better in this simulation.
 But of course, this is just a simulation.
-And in real life, we may have practical considerations like translation rate (not all highly expressed genes become highly expressed proteins) so there are likely other important information we currently don't consider in this approach.
+And in real life, we may have practical considerations like translation rate (not all highly expressed genes become highly expressed proteins) so there are likely other important information we currently don't integrate in this approach.
 But consider: how do biologists pick which marker genes to use?
-Can we formulate that into a kind of machine learning approach?
-And how can we use machine learning to augment or inform what the biologist is already doing?
+Can we formulate that into some kind of machine learning approach?
+And how can we use machine learning to augment and inform what biologists are already doing?